With the house-buying season now in full swing, some older parents are embracing the concept of ‘giving with warm hands’.

 - A 78-year-old Ontario widower is gifting $100,000 to his two adult children to help with their mortgages.

 - A Vancouver couple arranged a $325,000 reverse mortgage and allocated: $100,000 for a son going through a divorce; $100,000 for a son looking to grow his prosperous business; and $100,000 for a son with a struggling business.
 The remaining $25,000 was allocated to a family trip.

-CHIP is designed exclusively for senior homeowners 55 and older:
+Reverse Mortgages are designed exclusively for senior homeowners 55 and older:

 - You can receive up to 55% of your home’s value (determined by appraised value and your age(s)

 - You receive the money tax-free, since it is a loan so it is not added to your taxable income.